Written by: Olivera Tolimir

 As we said, the three days per lesson was just an example.
 How many hours or days you’ll need to be sure of yourself when speaking Serbian depends on various factors.
 It depends on your previous knowledge, the free time you have at your disposal, your motivation, and how interesting you find the topic itself.

 You’ll find out that for some lessons you’ll need a lot less time than the others.
-It’s normal, so don’t get discouraged if you can’t strictly plan a date and time when you’ll achieve the A2 level.
+It’s normal, so don’t get discouraged if you can’t strictly plan a date and time when you’ll achieve the A2 level in your process of learning Serbian.

 Also, a crucial thing many forget when planning their process of learning Serbian is r e p e t i t i o n!
 Repetition is especially important in language learning because we quickly forget words we don’t use.
 Repetition is one of the reasons you shouldn’t be too ambitious when considering the amount of content you’ll go through (and remember) per day.